Patients Frequently Asked Questions

-It is possible that whole genome sequencing could identify an underlying genetic cause for the health problem for which you or your family member seeks diagnosis.
+It is possible that whole genome sequencing could identify an underlying genetic cause for the health problem for which you or your family member seeks a diagnosis.
 There is also a small chance that this test could reveal additional information about your risks for other medical conditions.
-Also, you might learn that some of the medications you take aren’t effective– or that other medications could be better.
+Also, you might learn that some of the medications you take aren’t effective– or those other medications could be better.

 6. Will you be able to diagnose me?